Applied-Scientific-Research/Omega2D/README.md

 Completed tasks:

+* ~~For new BEM: get particles to create correct RHS, then panels to create correct A matrix, then Points to generate correct particles, finally for Surfaces to remove Points beneath them~~
 * ~~Get the Panels into the new arch - includes creation, BEM, vel-finding, drawing~~
 * ~~Upgrade Merge to the new arch, then particle-only diffusion will be complete~~
 * ~~Get new arch to perform VRM~~